danajcarroll/bookly/README.md

-# Bookly
+# Moody

-An app using the OpenAI API that generates a book recommendation based on your current mood.
+An app using the OpenAI API that generates a positive affirmation based on your current mood.